art-egorov/ilund4u/docs/API/usage_examples.md

-# Short example-drived guide to iLund4u API.
+# Short example-drived guide to iLund4u API

 iLund4u has a simple API allowing it programmatic usage from within a python program.
 Below we describe several Python snippets that mimic results of command-line calls.